stoqey/ib/README.md

 There are two APIs on this package, IBApi and IBApiNext.

 IBApi replicates the official TWS API as close as possible, making it easy to migrate or port existing code.
-It implements all functions and provies same event callbacks as the official TWS API does.
+It implements all functions and provides same event callbacks as the official TWS API does.

 IBApiNext is a **preview** of a new API that is currently in development.
 The goal of IBApiNext is it, to provide same functionality as IBApi, but focus on usability rather than replicating the official interface.